usedhondacivic/FAST-ROBOTS-2023/webpage_gen/posts/lab_3/content.md

 ![Sensor data plot](./assets/error.png)

-I also measured an average ranging time of 97 ms regardless of the range.
+On average, the ranging time was 97 ms regardless of distance.

 ### 2 ToF Sensors

-In order to use two sensors with the same I2C address, I toggle the enable pin on one while I change the address of the other.
+To use two sensors with the same I2C address, I toggle the enable pin on one while I change the address of the other.
 The SparkFun library provides a method to enable/disable the sensor, so this was fairly simple.
 Below is the relevant Arduino code and program output.

 Arduino code: